 This is us with Sarah Pasco - no one was harmed at this stage

-Helen Lederer was drunk - one month ago
+Helen Lederer was drunk - 2 months ago

 Castigating myself over a wasted double vodka tonic with another freelancer in Groucho was not cutting it for me.
 So, when I got the call to do BBC Radio 4’s ‘Pick of the Week’ – I jumped into my velvet flares and had a shave.
 I was only too thrilled to listen to hours …and I mean hours, of Radio - meticulously searching for what the conservatives might term ‘balance’ and what ‘Labour’ call diversity - of audio products… Hope I cracked it – what do you think? listen out for the bit of GRIME music.